KochPJ/AutoPoseEstimation/README.md

 # Installation:

-Download the data for each module as described in their README.
+1. Download the data for each module as described in their README

+2. Implement your own robot/gripper client

 # Run:

-1. run the user iterface from pipeline/main.py

-2. set the working direktory to the AutoPoseEstimation dir
+1. set the working direktory to the AutoPoseEstimation dir

+2. run the user iterface from pipeline/main.py